turingschool/md_launch_curriculum/Mod1/Lessons/Week3/Classes.md

 Because it is _so common_ for us to change the values of some properties, there is actually a shortcut for this functionality!

+Take a look at the code below - what is _different_ about it than what we have previosly seen?

 ```c#
 namespace Classes